 "I don't regret anything.
 I had to do it.
 I had to finish the struggle of my ancestors, who are right behind me", says Markus E. Olsen about the service he held on June 21, 2022.
 The former parish priest in Nuuk, the capital of Kalaallit Nunaat (Greenland), caused with this sermon a considerable debate in Greenland, which raises many political questions regarding post-colonialism and seems not to have reached an end yet.
-However, the discussion hardly received attention outside Greenland, although a UNESCO cultural heritage, the qilaat, the Inuit frame drum, plays a significant role.
+However, despite a presentation at the "What Sounds Do" conference in Copenhagen (Sept.
+15 - 18, 2022), the discussion hardly received attention outside Greenland, although a UNESCO cultural heritage, the qilaat, the Inuit frame drum, plays a significant role.

 What Olsen did and what eventually turned him into an ex-priest: On June 21, 2022, the 37th anniversary of the National Day of Kalaallit Nunaat, the then still priest held at the cathedral of Nuuk the holiday service, which was broadcast by the national public radio station KNR all over the country.
 His sermon decisively addressed the Danish colonial history in Kalaallit Nunaat (1721 - 1979) and its ramifications, with which the Greenlandic society is still struggling today.
 Olsen asked in what respect Greenlanders are still colonized - and to what extent they bow themselves to outdated colonial power structures for various reasons.
 To illustrate his point that many Greenlanders still cling to the former colonial hegemony of Denmark and accept the ongoing influence of Danish settlers in Kalaallit Nunaat, despite the official status of self-governance since 2009, Olsen used the qilaat, the Inuit frame drum, as an example in his sermon.
 Thus, he preached: